Ten financial resolutions for the new year

-Many of us will be feeling the pinch this winter, with higher petrol prices, a more expensive weekly shop, and energy bills rising fast.
+Many of us will be feeling the pinch this winter, as we cope with sky-high energy bills and a more expensive weekly shop that's seen everything from pasta to potatoes go up in price.

-Given all this, it’s more important than ever to take stock of your finances as 2021 draws to a close, and see how you can do things differently in 2022 to put you back in control.
+The good news is that we're here to help.
+Read on and we'll help you take stock of your finances and see how you can do things differently in 2023 to put you back in control.

 When it comes to your debts, your priority should be on paying down accounts with the highest rates of interest, such as overdrafts or credit cards.